top of page

 Research

-A second area of my research examines policy and prevention efforts related to adolescent e-cigarette use.
-In particular, I am interested in developmental and sociodemographic trends in perceptions of e-cigarette health harms and intentions to use.
-My goal with this research is to inform more equitable policy and prevention efforts capable of addressing disproportionate risk for e-cigarette use and associated health effects.
-My research has been featured in the Journal of Family PsychologyFamily Process, and the Journal of Adolescence, among others.
+A second area of my research examines policy and prevention efforts aimed at improving adolescent health and reducing substance use through family- and school-based programs.
+In particular, I am interested in examining developmental and sociodemographic trends in perceptions of e-cigarette tobacco and cannabis health risks and intentions to use.
+My goal is to translate developmental science into evidence-based and equity-oriented interventions that reduce adolescent substance use and promote well-being among diverse adolescents and families.

 Teaching and Mentorship